Nursing Image

 No student will be permitted to enroll in the nursing program unless he or she has clearly established the highest standards of Christian character and deportment.
 References from the applicant’s pastor, principal, guidance counselors, and previous employers are secured whenever possible.
 Such references receive top priority in the admission process.
 Prior to beginning clinical experiences, local healthcare facilities require all nursing students to complete a background check.
 Students must have satisfactory results in order to participate in clinicals.

 All students in this program are required to be full-time students taking a minimum of 12 semester hours.
 First consideration for acceptance into the program will be given to residence hall students.
-PCC does not provide residence hall living space for married students or their families.
+Residence hall living space is not provided for married students or their families.

 All students who want to major in nursing start as pre-nursing students.
 Typically, pre-nursing requirements can be completed in one year.
 Students who score below the required ACT/CLT/SAT composite scores will be placed into a two-year pre-nursing sequence.
 Students in the one year pre-nursing sequence who test into EN 099 Basic English Language will be required to take EN 121/123 English Grammar and Composition I or EN 126 English Grammar and Composition II online during Interterm or summer.
 Students who want to take a reduced load may also choose the two-year pre-nursing sequence.
 Students contemplating transferring into PCC’s nursing department should have their program of study approved by the Registrar.